ultralytics/yolov3/README.md

 # Jupyter Notebook

-A jupyter notebook with training, detection and testing examples is here: https://colab.research.google.com/drive/1G8T-VFxQkjDe4idzN8F-hbIBqkkkQnxw
+A jupyter notebook with training, detection and testing examples is available at: https://colab.research.google.com/drive/1G8T-VFxQkjDe4idzN8F-hbIBqkkkQnxw

 # Training